 Flutter is still an immature framework

-It hasn't been around for long, so it's still not completely stable.
-Several more minor issues remain and a lack of more sophisticated features that advantage operating systems' capabilities.
-Many of these features are unsupported, with many libraries in the pre-alpha stage and demonstrating restrictions compared to native counterparts.
+Flutter hasn't been around for long, so it's still not completely stable.
+Many of the features are unsupported, many libraries are still in the pre-alpha stage and Flutter demonstrates restrictions compared to native counterparts.

 What is React Native?

-React Native is an open-source developer toolkit for creating native apps, cross-platform mobile, desktop, web, and TV operating systems applications, developed by Facebook, Inc., using the same developer library, React.js.
+React Native is an open-source developer toolkit used for creating native, cross-platform, desktop, and web applications, developed by Facebook.
+It uses the React.js library.
 React Native started as an internal project in the Summer of 2013 during the Facebook hackathon.
 The first Preview release was in January 2015 at React.js Conference.
 The official launch of React Native took place in March 2018.

-In the clash between Flutter vs. React Native, two things are certain.
-React Native is older, and their community is bigger.
-Facebook is still improving its technology (re-architected UI layer - React Native Fabric or reducing the size of an app without removing features or components - Lean Core).
-Still, the team has had plenty of time.
-They have resolved many underlying issues like stabilizing the API.
+In the clash between Flutter, and React Native, two things are certain.
+React Native is older, and its community is bigger.
+Facebook is still improving its technology (re-architected UI layer - React Native Fabric or reduced the size of an app without removing features or components - Lean Core).
+In one word, the FB team has had plenty of time to refine this dev kit.
+They have also resolved many underlying issues like stabilizing the API.

 What is React Native for?

 What are popular apps made with React Native?

 In 2020 React Native was the most popular technology, according to Statista, when it comes to cross-platform frameworks.
 In 2021 we saw a significant increase in Flutter supporters, but this fight is still even.